Best Android Emulators for iOS Gaming (2025 Comparison)

 - Lock to 720p 30 fps for competitive games, then raise if stable.

-- Save per-game controller profiles as described in best controller setups for emulator gaming on iPhone.
+- Save per-game controller profiles as described in best controller setup for Android emulator gaming on iPhone.

 - Keep a fallback region if your main data center slows down.